Thompson scores 21 in 1st, Warriors roll past Magic 122-92 - News 12 Now

 Golden State’s win was its second straight following a season-high three-game skid and evened its record at 4-4 since losing Kevin Durant to a knee injury in late-February.

-Unlike the other three wins — all decided by eight points or fewer — Steve Kerr’s team had little problem beating Orlando and sending the Magic to their fourth straight loss.
+Unlike the other three wins — all decided by eight points or fewer —Kerr’s team had little problem beating Orlando and sending the Magic to their fourth straight loss.

 The Warriors led by 36 in the second half, allowing Kerr to sit most of his starters in the fourth quarter, and finished with their most lopsided win since beating Chicago by 31 on Feb.
 8.